March 21, 2023

 1. SoulCycle - Signature Class

 SoulCycle is a classic spin class gym.
 When you arrive for a workout, you’ll set up your bike, prepare for the class, and join a group of other enthusiastic indoor cyclists for one of many different types of classes.
 You’ll enjoy the company and motivation of other cyclists, music pumping over the stereo system, and an enthusiastic instructor leading you onward toward a fantastic workout—every time.
+Studio Three is known for its high-tech, multi-discipline approach to spinning classes in Chicago, offering a unique experience for fitness enthusiasts.

 They have 2 locations in Chicago.
 One in Old Town, at 1225 North Wells Street, and one in The Loop at 111 West Wacker.
+Additionally, SoulCycle also has a location in North Shore, providing more options for riders in the Chicago area.
+SoulCycle offers a special introductory price of $25 for first-time riders, making it an accessible option for newcomers.

 Now, like most spin class gyms, SoulCycle offers several different types of spin classes.
 But when it comes to jumping in and getting started, our recommendation would be to try their Signature workout.